puccia/sepacbi/docs/source/start.rst

 The `sepacbi` module generates SEPA Credit Transfer requests in the XML format standardized by CBI and accepted by Italian banks.

+It is also capable of generating request streams in the legacy CBI-BON-001 fixed-length record legacy format, but only for domestic credit transfers.

 The module does not currently support other requests (such as Direct Debit), nor does it support status changes.

 The development of this module is funded by `Linkspirit`_.